raghabendra-dash/Raghav-MUSIC-PLAYER-APP/README.md

 Project has 2 pages, one for home and another for single-playlist which can be accessed by clicking on any image/link of Popular Artist Section and also through the option provided in nav bar.

-Although the website is mostly responsive, still it has some minor issues for smaller screens and need improvements.
-It will be covered in updated versions.

-For demo purpose, there is only one song in this project.